 Please bring your documentation of residency to the Office of Records and Registration in Bladen 126 or email them to registrar@pgcc.edu.
 All documents must be received by the Office of Records and Registration no later than the third week of classes.
 No retroactive adjustments to residency will be made.
 Any requests for residency updates received after the third week of classes will be effective the following semester.

-*Students holding visa categories of A03, A05, A07, A08, A10, C08, and C09 whose EAD card has expired may provide the expired EAD card and a copy of the Form I-797C, Notice of Action, to qualify for in-state or in-county residency for tuition purposes.
+*Students under certain visa categories whose EAD card has expired may provide the expired EAD card and a copy of the Form I-797C, Notice of Action, to qualify for in-state or in-county residency for tuition purposes if they are otherwise eligible to do so.
 Upon receipt and of these documents, the residency status will be valid for 540 days from the expiration date printed on the EAD card.
 Once this period has passed, students will need to provide their updated EAD card to extend their residency status.